-Ivy Cottage is one of many private homes in the bounds of the impressive London palace.
-It’s said to be a three-bedroom home – although it’s thought to be one of the smaller residences within the palace walls.
+Ivy Cottage is located within Kensington Palace, in Kensington, central London.
+It is one of many private homes in the bounds of the impressive London palace.

 Prior to moving in to Ivy Cottage, Princess Eugenie lived with her sister Princess Beatrice at St. James’s Palace, in a four-bedroom private apartment.

 But while Eugenie may have moved away from her sister, she’s certainly not far from family in her new home.